-- 2.1 The Council has a 3-step procedure in place for complaint handling.
-Stage 1 of the procedure is for the appropriate Head of Service/Service Manager to respond to the complaint, escalating the complaint to stage 2 of the procedure ensures a review by the Council's Chief Executive is carried out and stage 3, the final stage, is referral to the Local Government and Social Care Ombudsman (LGSCO). - 2.2 Responding to stage 1 complaints within 15 working days is measured as a Local Performance Indicator (PI) with a target for 2017-18 of 80% of all stage 1 complaints to be responded to within 15 working days.
-The PI was achieved with 94% of all stage 1 complaints responded to within 15 working days for the financial year and an improvement on the 93% achieved last year.
+2.1 The Council has a 3-step procedure in place for complaint handling.
+Stage 1 of the procedure is for the appropriate Head of Service/Service Manager to respond to the complaint, escalating the complaint to stage 2 of the procedure ensures a review by the Council's Chief Executive is carried out and stage 3, the final stage, is referral to the Local Government and Social Care Ombudsman (LGSCO).

+2.2 Responding to stage 1 complaints within 15 working days is measured as a Local Performance Indicator (PI) with a target for 2018-19 of 80% of all stage 1 complaints to be responded to within 15 working days.
+The PI was achieved with 89% of all stage 1 complaints responded to within 15 working days for the financial year.
+Whilst the target is achieved, it is slightly down from the previous two years of 93% and 94% respectively.
+Officers will be reminded of the importance of responding to complaints within the customer standard time-frame of 15 working working days.